Long a city that embraced cars, Paris is seeing a new kind of road rage: Bike-lane traffic jams

 “Everyone behaves selfishly,” grumbled Gelernt, who’s in his 70s.
 “The traffic is a lot worse than it was.”

-That said, he and others can’t dispute that flows of bikes are better for health and the environment than the noxious pollution that still often blankets Paris.
+That said, he and others can’t dispute that flows of bikes are better for health and the environment than the noxious motor-vehicle pollution that still often blankets Paris.
 France’s government blames atmospheric pollution for 48,000 premature deaths nationwide per year.

 In a landmark decision, a Paris court in June awarded 5,000 euros ($5,300) in compensation to two families with children who were sickened by air pollution, suffering from asthma and other health issues when they lived near the capital’s car-choked ring road.
 The court ruled the French state was at fault.